 \subsection{Further directions}

-We comment on the assumptions.
+Firstly we comment on the assumptions.
 The assumption that $F_0$ is unramified over $\BQ_p$ is used to show the relevant Rapoport--Zink spaces appear in the basic uniformization of relevant unitary Shimura varieties.
-We hope to establish a comparison theorem and basic uniformization at parahoric levels as in \cite{M-Thesis}.
-Applications include the proof of ATCs (including $p=2$) and understanding the cohomology of local Shimura varieties (e.g. \cite{Hansen}) for any $p$-adic field $F_0$ via globalization.
+We hope to establish a comparison theorem and basic uniformization at general parahoric levels as in \cite{M-Thesis}.
+Applications include the proof of AT conjectures (including $p=2$) and understanding the cohomology of local Shimura varieties (e.g. the work of Hansen \cite{Hansen}) for any $p$-adic field $F_0$ via globalization.
 Moreover, the modification method for arithmetic modularity could be applied to general levels.

-Our method may be further developed to formulate and prove arithmetic transfer identities for more general parahoric levels (e.g. the Iwahori level) and other set ups (e.g. \cite{HSY20, AFL-linear, RZ-Drinfeld space, AFL-More}).
-In general, the singularity of suitable integral model is controlled by certain sections of universal vector bundles (or ``Shtukas" as in \cite{Pappas-Rapoport}), and we may blow up along the local model diagram (using Kottwitz--Rapoport strata) to resolve the singularity.
-We plan to pursue the topic in the near future and prove cases of AGGP conjectures in higher dimensions for certain number fields.
-Moreover, the modification method for modularity could be applied to general parahoric levels, including the exotic smooth case \cite{RSZ-regular} and self-dual case at ramified places.
-We plan to study the related mod $p$ geometry of local-global Shimura varities.
+Our method may be further developed to formulate and prove arithmetic transfer identities for more general levels (e.g. the Iwahori level) and other set ups (e.g. \cite{HSY20, AFL-linear, RZ-Drinfeld space, AFL-More}).
+In general, the singularity of suitable integral model is controlled by certain sections of universal vector bundles (or ``Shtukas'' as in \cite{Pappas-Rapoport}), and we may blow up along the local model diagram (using Kottwitz--Rapoport strata) to resolve the singularity.
+They will be used in the proof of AGGP conjectures in higher dimensions over number fields with ramifications.

 Finally, we give an overview of the paper, which is divided into $4$ parts.
 We formulate the set up of Jacquet--Rallis transfers in \S \ref{section: local set up transfer}.
 In \S \ref{section: red via relative Cayley}, we introduce the relative Cayley map and do reductions for orbits and (derived) orbital integrals.
 In \S \ref{section: TC proof}, we establish the Jacuqet--Rallis transfer for vertex lattices using a double induction and local uncertainty principles.